ArcBlock/forge-react-starter/README.md

 ### How to upgrade `@arcblock/*` dependencies?

-Simple, just `rm yarn.lock`, then `yarn`, be sure to test the starter after upgrading.
+Simple, just update `package.json`, then `yarn`, be sure to test the starter after upgrading.

 ### How to deploy my application?